 Total number of room nights divided by number of reservations, e.g. 100 RN / 50 RES = 2 nights ALOS.

 A technical functionality of a website page e.g., to describe pictures.
 This technique enables search engines to read specific document types which cannot be recognized otherwise.

 The sale of additional products and services offered along with the sale of the core product.
 In the hotel industry, ancillary sales can include services offered by the hotel itself at an extra cost (e.g. F&B or wellness) as well as products offered by third parties, such as theater tickets.

 An API is an interface, enabling data exchange between different applications or systems.
-For example, the Google Maps API enables embedding Google Maps on another website or into a mobile application.
+For example, an API between a PMS and CRS allows the exchange of availability, rates and reservation information.

 A website, where the price of a product or service is determined by the winning bid.
 Examples are Ebay and Name Your Own Price (Priceline).

 Backlinks are incoming links (also called inbound links) to a website or web page.
 With the increasing number of backlinks, they become increasingly significant for search engine optimization (SEO).